darkpkc/darkpkc.github.io/_work_web_development_projects/mc_wright_and_associates_website.md

 I actively participated in developing and maintaining company website by using Joomla features.
 I modified the templates by chaning CSS file.
 I updated contents which include words, images, zip files, and pdf files periodally.
 I re-layouted some software related webpages to imrove ther user experiences.
 I created two instructional videos for iPhone apps that we built and uploaded them to Youtube.
 I embedded these two Youtube videos by embedding iframe code into Source Code editor for article.
 I integrated Paypal payments by adding Buy Now buttons and descriptions.

 The company website attracted more visitors with updated layout, graphics and videos.
-The Canadian fishermen are able to download software manuals as well as make transactions via Paypal from the website.
+The Canadian fishermen are able to download software builds and software manuals as well as make transactions via Paypal from the website.